 – and then check if there is any net force present causing an acceleration of the system with respect to that framework.

-But from the behaviour of the swaying handgrips in a vehicle having non-uniform velocity makes us think that there are even some frameworks where this first law of motion is not valid.
+But from the behavior of the swaying handgrips in a vehicle having non-uniform velocity makes us think that there are even some frameworks where this first law of motion is not valid.

 Valid frame of reference for the first law to be satisfied

 With respect to it(taking it static) we consider a tree or house on it as a static object.